"Liquid CO2 Myth"

-"Liquid CO2 Myth" First there IS no “liquid CO2" at normal air pressure.
-If it’s in a bottle on your shelf, it is NOT carbon dioxide.
+First there IS no “liquid CO2" at normal air pressure and temperatures.
+If it’s in a plastic bottle on your shelf, it is NOT carbon dioxide.
 Carbon dioxide is ONLY liquid if it is under high pressure, as in a CO2 tank from a gas supply company.

-Seachem is a good company, and they deserve a lot of respect.
-They were the FIRST company to really listen to planted tank aquarists and give us the products we wanted.
-They are "the good guys" in my book.
-I don't agree with them on how Excel works, (based on the work of other scientists at the University of Copenhagen) but as I said, it does improve plant growth in certain circumstances.
-I was a beta tester for the product, so I know as well as anyone how it works.
-I have problems with how people use it, (at larger than manufacturer recommended doses, which they never suggested) and problems with misinformed people who insist on calling it "Liquid CO2". (again, something Seachem has never suggested) My biggest problem, and it is due to serious, documented health concerns, is with people who buy and use generic glutaraldehyde just because it's less expensive, and suggest that others do the same, without significant warnings on how to handle a dangerous chemical safely.
+I have problems with how people use these products, (at larger than manufacturer recommended doses, which they never suggested) and problems with misinformed people who insist on calling it "Liquid CO2".
+My biggest problem, though, is the serious, documented health concerns for people who buy and use generic glutaraldehyde just because it's less expensive, and suggest that others do the same, without significant warnings on how to handle a dangerous chemical safely.

 After I wrote the above on Face Book, Gary Lange wrote this response: